jido/Arcadam/README.md

 An empty line indicates a new row but it is optional after second row (since the generator knows the number of columns then, either from the header row or the first content row).
+Use "+" at the end of a line to force the cell content to continue on a new line.
+If "+" is at the end of an empty line it starts a new paragraph inside the cell.

 Other table styles: